 Figure 2-11 shows crashes at the North End Bridge rotary.
 Most crashes are sideswipe or angle crashes that are caused by drivers in the inside travel lane conflicting with drivers in the outside travel lane as they attempt to exit the rotary onto the North End Bridge and Park Street.
 The lack of pavement markings in the rotary contributed to driver confusion in this area.
-Crash #87 occurred on September 22, 2010 and resulted in a fatality.
-A motorcycle was driving south on the Route 5 exit ramp to the rotary and struck the guardrail.

-Crashes at the Memorial Avenue Bridge rotary are shown in Figure 2-12.
+Similarly, Figure 2-12 shows crashes at the Memorial Avenue Bridge rotary.
 Sideswipe and rear-end crashes are common.
 Five crashes were reported with drivers entering the rotary from the bridge and hitting the guardrail opposite this approach.

 Figure 2-13 displays crashes at the Memorial Avenue and Union Street intersection.
 As can be seen from the figure, a number of crashes attributed to this intersection actually occur to the south at the intersection of Union Street extension with the Big Y/Big Lots access driveways.
-Crash #20 resulted in a fatality as a vehicle driving westbound on Memorial Avenue struck a pedestrian in the crosswalk.